Table of Contents

 Seek Out Holistic Visibility.
-A holistic view of your “cloud sprawl” is incredibly valuable, and achieving that transparency is a crucial step in having a secure cloud environment.
-Aside from being able to see all of your assets, CSPMs that introduce visibility will show you how these assets interact, highlighting paths and dependencies and any vulnerabilities that attackers may find in them.
+A holistic view of your “cloud sprawl” is incredibly valuable, and achieving that transparency is crucial in having a secure cloud environment.
+Aside from seeing all of your assets, CSPMs that introduce visibility will show you how these assets interact, highlighting paths and dependencies and any vulnerabilities that attackers may find in them.

 Look for Context Instead of Clutter.
-The noise that comes along with many of the traditional cloud security tools distracts from what’s important, including alerts that need to be addressed in a timely manner.
-The right CSPM might give you a dozen alerts, but they’ll be weighted accordingly and each one will have a clear path for remediation so that you can take action instead of becoming overwhelmed.
+The noise that comes with many of the traditional cloud security tools distracts from what’s important, including alerts that must be addressed promptly.
+The right CSPM might give you a dozen alerts, but they’ll be weighted accordingly, and each one will have a clear path for remediation so that you can take action instead of becoming overwhelmed.

 Ready for a Next Generation CSPM Solution?

 The Newsletter for Cloud Security Leaders.
 1x a month.